Middle-Age Men and Veterans are Key Focus Populations

 After accounting for differences in age, the suicide rate for veterans in Wisconsin is significantly higher than the national suicide rate.
 In Fond du Lac County, veterans comprise approximately 8% of the population, but 33% of suicides in 2017 were veterans.
 Veterans die by suicide at a higher rate than their non-veteran peers.
 Certain suicide risk factors and protective factors pertain equally to those who have served in the military and those who have not.
 However, veterans may have unique characteristics and experiences related to their military service that can increase or decrease their risk for suicide.

 By partnering with organizations which serve local veterans, we will work to create an environment in which there is a better understanding of the unique needs and strengths of this population, to reverse the trend of increased suicide risk.
-As part of the Destination Zero initiative, a “Warrior Summit” will be held on October 18th, 2019 which will focus on promoting a community response to the mental health needs of veterans and their families.
-The summit will aim to educate clinical professionals, community organizations, and the general public about the needs of veterans and their families, and the programs available to support them.
+As part of the Destination Zero initiative, a “Warrior Summit” was held on October 18th, 2019 which focused on promoting a community response to the mental health needs of veterans and their families.
+The summit educated more than 120 clinical professionals, community organization and social service agency representatives, and members of the general public about the needs of veterans and their families, and the programs available to support them.

 S.A.V.E is an online suicide prevention training course through PsychArmor and the Department of Veteran’s Affairs.
 The course consists of a 24-minute video that provides viewers with information about the problem of suicide in the United States, how to identify a Veteran who may be at risk for suicide, and know what to do if they identify a Veteran at risk.
 Free registration to the PsychArmor Institute is required, and provides access to this and many other free veteran-focused courses.

-To receive updates about Destination Zero initiative activities, please email the coordinator, Tammi Kohlman to be added to our list of engaged community members.
+To receive updates about Destination Zero initiative activities, please CLICK HERE.